 The Corporation is not bound by the budgetary laws prescribed by the Ohio Revised Code for purely governmental entities.
-During the period April 19, 2013 through December 31, 2013, the Corporation did not prepare an annual budget.
+During 2015, the Corporation did not prepare an annual budget.

 Federal Income Tax

 The Corporation is exempt from federal income tax under Section 115(1) of the Internal Revenue Code.